AMI Information

 How do AMI Days Work?

-- Attendance & Grades: AMI work will be graded, and if not submitted within three days, the student may be marked absent for that AMI day.
+• Attendance & Grades: AMI work will be graded.
+If assignments are not submitted, the student may be marked absent for that AMI day.

 Have Questions?